 The Sakuteiki text describes in detail very specific ways to set the rocks.
 It also states that ill-fate will befall people who set the rocks in the wrong way.

 Rocks are also called “Ishi”.
-They are the foundational element of Japanese gardens.
+They are the foundational element.
 They represent mountains and also the figure of Buddha.
-Large Zen gardens may use a rock as a welcome sigh.
+Large Zen gardens may use a rock as a welcome sign.

 Here are the most important tips for setting the rocks.